knative/docs/contributing/DOCS-CONTRIBUTING.md

 ##### Determining where to add user focused code samples

-There are currently two categories of user focused code samples, either (1) *Knative owned and maintained*, or (2) *Community owned and maintained*.
+There are currently two categories of user-focused code samples, *Knative owned and maintained*, or (2) *Community owned and maintained*.

   * **Knative owned and maintained**: Includes code samples that are actively